Deepeshgodhwani/Instagram-clone/README.md

 ## Getting Started

 This project was built using HTML, CSS, SASS, JavaScript, EJS , Node JS, Express and MongoDB.
-It is an Chat web application and for running on your local environment you should follow these guidelines.
+It is an Social Media web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites